Hearing Loss in Children

 Who to See for Hearing Loss in Children

 Hearing and Audiology has a pediatric audiologist, Kerryn, who is specially trained to assess children’s hearing.
 She was a part of the team that developed the newborn hearing screening program and has years of experiencing working with children.
 If you are concerned about your child’s hearing then having them tested by an audiologist is the first step in diagnosing and treating the problem.

 For information on how the ear works and types of hearing loss please see our hearing loss page.
 Please be aware that the ear’s anatomy is essentially the same in children and adults, it is the cause of hearing loss and complications that are very different.
 Please refer to the current page for the causes and complications of hearing loss in children.

 Please click here for more information on Hearing and Audiology’s child hearing tests, including information on our Perth and Geraldton child hearing test locations.

 Book An Appointment

 For more information about our hearing healthcare services, please call (08) 9388 8003 or book online using the form below.
-We conduct hearing tests at our Perth based clinics, located in Subiaco and Duncraig, as well as at our Geraldton clinic.
+We conduct hearing tests at our Perth based clinics, located in Subiaco, Manning and Duncraig, as well as at our Geraldton clinic.